joshdowning/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability/synchroniser.md

 Changes to keys, certificates and OAuth clients are still synchronised to the worker Gateways from the controller when there are changes and following any failure in the MDCB link.

-### How does worker Gateways get resources from MDCB control plane
+### How does worker Gateways get resources from MDCB control plane?

 **Without Synchroniser**